JuliaMath/Polynomials.jl/docs/src/index.md

 * The `Polynomials.Multroot.multroot` function is available  for finding the roots of a polynomial and their multiplicities.
 This is based on work of Zeng.

-Here we see `IntervalRootFinding.roots` having trouble isolating the roots due to the multiplicites:
+Here we see `IntervalRootFinding.roots` having trouble isolating the roots due to the multiplicities:

 ```
 julia> p = fromroots(Polynomial, [1,2,2,3,3])